Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

-- In the south is a vendor who wants pokémon who know the move Secret Power.
+- In the south is a vendor who wants a Pokémon who knows the move Secret Power.
 Get the TM (it’s on an upcoming Route) and he’ll sell you some additional TMs, namely TM10 (Hidden Power) and TM43 (Secret Power).
-(Still have to confirm this.
-That’s what it was in Emerald, anyway.)
+(I still have to confirm this.
+This is how it was in Emerald, anyway.)

 - The woman in the southwest will sell you dolls.
 You can put these in a Secret Base as decorations.
 She won’t open for business until you can create Secret Bases, however, so she’s useless right now.
 Down and to the left of her stall you'll find Alakazite sitting on the ground.
 (Thanks, Saad.
 So many derps.)

 - One stall north is a dude who will sell you a variety of items for boosting the base stats of your Pokémon.
 These items are quite handy, but they’re also really expensive.
 Don’t bother with ‘em right now.
 You’ll get the same effect, for free, via Super Training.

 - Beside this dude is a woman who wants to see a Pokémon that has battled a lot.
 Return once you’ve got one that you’ve used a lot - your starter is a good prospect—and she’ll give you an Effort Ribbon.